Using Nature For A Pretty All-Natural Tablescape

 Oat tree acorns for natural decoration. #TexasHomesteader

-I knew I wanted lots of acorns.
+I love the look of acorns.
 And thankfully in NE Texas, Oak trees abound everywhere.

 MAGNOLIA TREE SEED CONES –